 Yet even with this hefty sum, I still have strides to make in achieving fluency, and it’s unclear whether I’ll use my language skills regularly in my career.
 This leads me to reflect: what return on investment was the State Department hoping for?
 What is it that drives me to drill tones and memorize characters?

 Many people are quick to point out the value of language skills in an increasingly competitive workforce.
-While certainly true, I am reluctant to perceive of the primary benefit of learning Mandarin as a financial one tied to my own ends and means.
+While certainly true, I am reluctant to think of the primary benefit of learning Mandarin as a financial one.
 The significance of the investment is best appreciated within the context of the larger ties –political, cultural and yes, economic– that bind our two countries.

 Today, about 350 million Chinese students are studying English, compared to 200,000 American students studying Chinese.
 In 2009, President Obama sought to address this massive discrepancy by launching the “100,000 Strong Initiative” to send 100,000 American students to study abroad in China within five years.
-Then, in 2015, President Obama and President Xi jointly announced “1 Million Strong”, a proposal to increase the number of Americans studying Chinese to 1 million students (about 2 percent of the total number of U.S. students) by the year 2020.
-This bilateral commitment to language exchange is powerful, but the surrounding dialogue on rationale often lacks a nuanced approach.
+Then, in 2015, President Obama and President Xi jointly announced “1 Million Strong”, a proposal to increase the number of Americans studying Chinese to 1 million students (about 2% of the total number of U.S. students) by the year 2020.
+This bilateral commitment to language exchange is powerful, but the surrounding dialogue on rationale often lacks nuance.

 The economic implications of language exchange are at the forefront of the conversation.
 Do a quick search, “Why is it important for Americans to learn Mandarin?” and the vast majority of the results emphasize creating a generation of ‘China-savvy’ American leaders ready to seize the opportunities of the burgeoning Chinese economy, slated as a destination for more than $110 billion in U.S. exports.
 Professor Li Quan of Renmin University put it succinctly when he said, “We are now a major economy…The world understands that China is going to be a force for a long time, so learning the language is essential.”

-Some are quick to point out that the odds of Mandarin ever replacing English as the language of international business are slim to none, citing the prevalence of English globally, the high volume of Chinese students already learning English, and the difficulty non-native speakers have in learning Mandarin as reasons why the rise of Mandarin appears hyperbolic.
-Still, these skeptics will begrudgingly admit, learning a foreign language has many benefits that are less quantifiable.
+Some are quick to point out that the odds of Mandarin ever replacing English as the language of international business are slim to none, citing the prevalence of English globally, the high volume of Chinese students already learning English, and the difficulty non-native speakers have in learning Mandarin.
+Still, these skeptics will grudgingly admit that learning a foreign language has many benefits that are less quantifiable.

 If Allison’s argument feels sensational, one need not believe in the imminent prospect of a U.S.-China war to accept that sustainable relations between the U.S. and China are crucial to a stable world order.
 It is also clear that the U.S. is not yet ‘comfortable’ with a rapidly rising China, as evidenced by the hedging discourse of recent administrations.
 President Trump’s first move with China was to brazenly refute Beijing’s ‘One China’ policy through a phone call with Taiwanese president Tsai Ing-wen, only to cave a few weeks later when he publicly affirmed his commitment to the policy on a call with President Xi.
 This precedent should worry even those who previously thought that diplomacy through strength was a sound approach.